1757 - Prussian invasion of Bohemia – Retreat

 - I./Darmstadt Infantry marched to Aussig.

-- The army Charles de Lorraine, reinforced with some units from Daun's Army, came out of Prague and encamped with its left wing at Unter-Poczernitz (present-day Dolní Počernice).
+- Charles of Lorraine's army, reinforced with some units from Daun's army, came out of Prague and encamped with its left wing at Unter-Poczernitz (present-day Dolní Počernice).

 On Saturday June 25

 - Frederick reached Melnik with his reinforcements.
 There he learned that the French had passed the Weser.
-He realised that he would have difficulties to resume the conquest of Bohemia and that he would probably have to return to Saxony and Silesia.
+He realised that he would have difficulty in resuming the conquest of Bohemia and that he would probably have to return to Saxony and Silesia.

 - Keith's Corps marched from Budin to Leitmeritz where it encamped to south of the town with the Elbe at is back.
 Keith also sent 7 bns to clear the Paskopole Highway from Austrian light troops to avoid another raid similar to the recent one on Wellemin.

 - Lieutenant-General von Brandes' convoy resumed its march and reached Schmiedeberg (present-day Kowary).
 In the following days Brandes subdivided his convoy in two divisions and continued his march through Hirschberg (present-day Jelenia Góra), Greiffenberg (present-day Gryfów Śląski), Lauban (present-day Luban) and Radmeritz (present-day Radomierzyce) towards Zittau with the second division following the first at one-day march.